 This case study focuses on software development in collaboration with Indigenous communities in the U.S. and Australia, outlining the experience of Mukurtu system designers.
 Mukurtu is a digital content management system (CMS) originally developed in collaboration with Warumungu Aboriginal community members and built upon Warumungu knowledge systems.

-By Dr. Kim Christen, Director, Center for Digital Scholarship and Curation, Washington State University
+By Kim Christen, Professor and Director of Digital Technology and Culture, Washington State University

 Challenge in Context

 In Australia, like other settler states, large amounts of Indigenous communities cultural heritage materials are held outside of the original communities in libraries, archives, and museums.
 Collected within initial colonial contexts and on-going research contexts (void of informed consent and ethical exchanges) cultural heritage material (including language materials, traditional knowledge and cultural materials/belongings) are often disconnected from their originating contexts.
 In addition to this distancing, the original materials often contain incorrect, misinformed, missing, and offensive metadata.
 Finally, with the move to digitize collections and put them online, Indigenous communities face a second set of removals and distancing from their heritage.
 In addition, they face increasing misattribution and the continued and more extensive circulation of incorrect metadata.

 Context and Background